namoray/vision/docs/synthetic_validator.md

 ### Hardware
 Setups tested for mining so far:

 **NOTE** Some GPUS (especially on runpod) are unable to load the pipelines into memory.

-If you see an issue where the checking servers / safety servers are unable to start, chances are your gpu is dodgy.
+If you see an issue where the checking servers / safety servers are unable to start, chances are your GPU is incompatible.

-See below for tested GPU's:
+There is a bug with the hugging face diffusers library and certain GPU's.

 | Name  | CUDA Version | Ubuntu Version | Python Version | Works |
 |-------|--------------|----------------|----------------|-------|